5 Best Parks in Columbia MD: Blandair Regional Park & More

 - Paved walking path

-Martin Road Park features sports facilities, a playground, and a 0.27-mile paved pathway.
+Martin Road Park features sports facilities, a playground, and a 0.27-mile paved pathway in the vicinity of some of Columbia's adult community homes.
 The free six-acre park offers various exercise opportunities, including basketball, volleyball, hiking, cycling, rollerblading, and more from dawn to dusk.

 The park's sports facilities include a volleyball court in the north, a large multi-purpose field, a ballfield, and a basketball court in the south.
 The multi-purpose field requires reservations, but the other facilities are available for use at any time.